 What is Growth Hacking?

-Growth hacking is a marketing method based on automation andA/B testing, aimed at accelerating the growth of a company, product or service.
-This approach makes intensive use of data – that is, data that is collected, analyzed and used – to decipher user behavior, detect growth levers and test ideas quickly and efficiently.
-Significantly different from traditional marketing, growth relies on tangible results, creativity and remarkable adaptability.
+Growth hacking is a marketing method based on automation and A/B testing, aimed at accelerating the growth of a company, product, or service.
+This approach utilizes a comprehensive strategy that makes intensive use of data – that is, data that is collected, analyzed, and leveraged – to decipher user behavior, detect growth levers, and test ideas quickly and efficiently.
+By focusing on key metrics and customer acquisition, growth hacking distinguishes itself from traditional marketing, relying on tangible results, creativity, and remarkable adaptability.

 What is Data?